DaveT86/FirstProject/README.md

 #Milestone Project 1 Code Institute

+##Page title

+*Plant Based Can Be easy
+*Click this link to go to my live website [Plant Based Can Be Easy](https://davet86.github.io/FirstProject/recipes.html)

 ##Project planning

-##Page Title : Easy Vegan Recipies
+##Page Title : Easy Vegan Recipes

 ###External User's Goal:
 *People interested in incorparating items into their diet which are vegan.